Ray Woodard: Navarro College

 From 2005 to 2007, Woodard spent his time coaching at Navarro College, a two-year college whose main campus is in Corsicana, Texas.
 His first two seasons at Navarro were spent as a defensive coordinator and as head coach in his last season.
 His 2007 squad went 9–3 and advanced to the conference playoffs for the first time in six seasons.

 Navarro defeated defending national champion Blinn College on consecutive weeks before rolling past Kilgore College — the Southwest Junior College Football Conference (SWJCFC) regular-season champion — on the road, 54–28, to earn the school's first bowl bid since the 1990s.

 Navarro claimed a 24–21 win over Georgia Military College in the Pilgrim's Pride Bowl to finish the year ranked fourth in the NJCAA national poll.
 For his efforts, Woodard was named the SWJCFC Coach of the Year.

 Navarro ranked third nationally in total offense (444.6 yards per game), fourth in rushing offense (250.5 ypg) and 16th in passing offense (194.2 ypg), while scoring a school-record 428 points for an average of 35.7 per game in 2007.

 Lamar University

 In 2008, Lamar University hired Ray Woodard to help bring football back to Lamar after an almost 20-year absence.
 The Lamar Cardinals football team played their first season in 2010 under coach Woodard.
 That season, the Cardinals went 5–6 as Division I independents.
 The Cardinals began football competition in the NCAA Division I FCS Southland Conference the following year.
 On November 21, 2016 at approximately 1:30pm, Woodard was informed he was no longer head coach for Lamar.

+High school

+In 2019, Woodard became the head football coach at Class 1A Chester High School in Chester, Texas.
+In 2021 he moved to Groveton to be an assistant coach.